felixgourdeau/units.guru/README.md

 # Remix test application
 ## Purpose

 This project is to get familiar with Remix framework and how to deploy it.
+It is also a template of how I organize a React application.

 ## Pros